Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 where $\tau_{\rm pp}$ denotes the characteristic turbulent acceleration timescale.
 In principle, $\tau_{\rm pp}$ depends on the amplitude and spectral properties of magnetic fluctuations in the flow.
 For practical purposes, we treat $\tau_{\rm pp}$ as a constant.
 Values in the range $\tau_{\rm pp}\sim0.1$–$1~\mathrm{Gyr}$ are broadly consistent with the eddy-turnover (and decay) timescales of turbulence found in cosmological simulations of structure formation \citep[e.g.,][]{porter2015,miniati2015,vazza2017}.
-We adopt $\tau_{\rm pp}=1~\mathrm{Gyr}$ as our fiducial value and explore the consequences of smaller $\tau_{\rm pp}$ and the limiting case of $D_{\rm pp}=0$.
+We adopt $\tau_{\rm pp}=1~\mathrm{Gyr}$ as our fiducial value, and explore the consequences of smaller $\tau_{\rm pp}$ and the limiting case of $D_{\rm pp}=0$.

-Although turbulence permeates the entire cluster volume, we restrict turbulent acceleration to the postshock region.
-This choice reflects both the primary focus of this study—merger shocks and the associated synchrotron-emitting CRe—and the fact that MHD and plasma waves are further generated and amplified through shock–flow interactions.
-Accordingly, we apply Fermi-II acceleration only within the flow region $\approx 100$–$120$ kpc (5 and 3 grid zones for the $512^3$ and $256^3$ simulations, respectively) downstream of each shock zone, and set $D_{\rm pp}=0$ elsewhere.
+With the CRe distribution followed across the entire computational domain, we are, in principle, able to track the turbulent acceleration of CRe throughout the full cluster volume.
+However, in this study, we restrict turbulent acceleration to the post-shock region.
+This choice reflects our primary focus, which is on merger shocks and their associated radio relics, rather than on diffuse synchrotron emission across the cluster volume (e.g., radio halos and mega radio halos).
+Accordingly, we apply Fermi-II acceleration only within a downstream region extending $\sim 100$ kpc from each shock (corresponding to 5 grid zones in the $512^3$ simulations and 3 grid zones in the $256^3$ simulations).

+{The region of turbulent acceleration is identified as follows.
+We tag the postshock region by tracing $5\Delta x$ or $3\Delta x$, depending on the numerical resolution, behind each detected shock zone along the same 1D computational path used to set the Mach number of the zone.
+Within these specific zones, $D_{\rm pp}$ is assigned a non-zero value according to equation (\ref{Dpf}), while it is set to zero elsewhere.
+With this grid-based approach, our Fokker-Planck solver approximately accounts for turbulent acceleration as the CRe population advects through the postshock volume, without explicitly reconstructing 3D shock-normal vectors.}